 Vitamins are by definition organic compounds that are essential for normal physiological processes and at the same time cannot be produced by the body itself.
 Vitamins do not directly serve as a supplier of energy, but can be involved in energy production.

-The discovery of the B vitamin B1 and the Beri-Beri disease, which it successfully combated, led to the realization that an undersupply of certain substances was also responsible for other clinical pictures.
+The discovery of the B vitamin B1 and the Beri-Beri disease, which was successfully combated with it, led to the realization that an undersupply of certain substances was also responsible for other clinical pictures.
+This led to further studies of the vitamin B effect.

-Without knowing the individual substances in detail, the researchers named them as vitamins A, B, C and D. They later added vitamins E and K. Only when the researchers were able to analyze the nutritional components more precisely did they find the expected B vitamin instead several B vitamins at the same time, which they then simply numbered.
+Without knowing the individual substances in detail, the researchers named them as vitamins A, B, C and D. They later added vitamins E and K. Only when the researchers were able to analyze the nutritional components more precisely, found them instead of the expected B vitamin several B vitamins, which they then simply numbered consecutively.

 B vitamins are a group of eight water-soluble vitamins.

 The B vitamins differ not only in their structure, but also in their effects.
 In the past, some other substances belonged to the group of B vitamins, but these are no longer considered B vitamins.
-The numbering is therefore incomplete.
+Therefore the numbering is incomplete.
+But what is vitamin B good for and why do you read so much about it in nutrition guides?

 B vitamins are involved in many important processes in the brain.
 This includes